Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

 __Summary:__

 The three examples above illustrate aspects of what may be meant by "discrete" and "continuous" models.
-As you can see, using these as "wholesale" terms is simplistic.
+As you can see, using these terms in a "wholesale" manner is simplistic.
 We would rather say that specific aspects of a model are discrete or continuous.
-A model containing both types will be called __hybrid__.
+A model containing both types will be called a __hybrid model__.

 ### Stochastic versus deterministic models ###

 The model we saw in the previous section are all deterministic.
 A model that incorporates one or more random variables (see {ref}`def:random_variable`) will be called __stochastic__.
+Stochastic models are central to this book, and some of the theory needed to analyze and simulate such models are provided in {ref}`here`.

 ### Network-based models ###

-This class of models can directly encode complex, non-heterogenous dependency among system constitutent.

-Reference to section on Graph dynamical systems.
+In practice, the structure of many systems will not lend themselves to modeling using differential equations.
+One such class is networked systems which consists of entities coupled by edges in graph.
+An example of this is a supply chain network.
+The edges encode dependencies among the vertices.
+This class of models can directly encode complex, non-heterogenous dependencies among system constitutent.
+Analyzing this class of systems requires its own set of tools, something we address in {ref}`gds-page-comes-here`.

 ### Agent-based models (ABMs) ###

-Agent-based models - we have devoted a whole section to this:
-{ref}`sec:ABM`.
-Broadly speaking, such models have agents that are embedded in an __environment__, and agents can interact with the environment and other agents via __actions__.
-Agents can modulate their __behavior__ based on feedback from the environment, where the feedback is presented as __rewards__ based on the agent's actions.
-(Reference BDI) We note that an ABM may be networked.
-An agent-based model where agents perform a fixed action is called a __micro-simulation__.
+We have devoted a whole section to agent-based models, see {ref}`sec:ABM`.
+Broadly speaking, such models have __agents__ that are embedded in an __environment__ where agents can interact with the environment and and possibly other agents via __actions__.
+Agents can modulate their __behavior__ based on feedback from the environment where the feedback is presented as __rewards__ based on the agent's actions.
+(Reference BDI {cite}`bdi`) We note that an ABM may be networked.
+An agent-based model where all agents perform a fixed action is called a __micro-simulation__.

 ### Finite state machines ###